Packraft Essentials: An Expedition Planning & Paddling Course on the Upper Dolores River

 What's Not Included

-You will need a drysuit for the duration of the course.
-You may rent one locally at 4Corners Riversports for a discount, or at Backcountrypackrafts.com.
-We will provide you with the 15% discount code once you register for the course.
+You need a whitewater packraft and drysuit for this course.
+You may rent these items locally at 4Corners Riversports or online at Backcountrypackrafts.com.
+We will provide you with the 10% discount code once you register for the course.

 Instructors